VKCOM/vk-miniapps-deploy/README.md

 ## Troubleshooting:

-If you get an error `Access key is invalid`, try this comand:
+If you get an error `Access token is invalid`, try this comand:

 ```bash
 rm ~/.config/configstore/@vkontakte/vk-miniapps-deploy.json